LS/0053 - ITALIAN LINGUISTICS 1

 M. Dardano, Nuovo manualetto di linguistica italiana, Zanichelli, Bologna, 2005 (any edition will do).

-Only the following topics out of Dardano’s manual are required: Morfologia derivativa o formazione delle parole (paragraphs 3.3-3.3.5); Il lessico (chapter 6); La semantica (chapter 7); La sociolinguistica (chapter 9); Il lessico del latino volgare (paragraph 10.9); L’italiano e i dialetti (chapter 11).
+Only the following topics out of Dardano’s manual are required: Morfologia derivativa o formazione delle parole (chapter 3); Il lessico (chapter 6); La semantica (chapter 7); La sociolinguistica (chapter 9); Il lessico del latino volgare (paragraph 10.9); L’italiano e i dialetti (chapter 11).

 ADDITIONAL MATERIAL FOR STUDENTS WHO ARE UNABLE TO ATTEND: